 Some commentators see this dragon as the Roman Empire embodied here by Herod who tried to kill Jesus soon after His birth (Matthew 2:16).7 In Genesis 22:17 God told Abraham that his descendants would be as “the stars of heaven.”
 Similarly when Deborah described Israel’s defeat of Sisera, she said, “From the heavens the stars fought, from their courses they fought against Sisera.”
 Likewise, when Antiochus Epiphanes invaded Israel, Daniel poetically describes this event by saying that Antiochus, the little horn, “threw some of the starry host down to the earth and trampled on them (Daniel 8:10).”8 In light of the fact that in Daniel 8:10 Antiochus Epiphanies’ slaughter of the Jewish people is portrayed as a little horn casting the stars of heaven down to the earth, perhaps the Herodian massacred of the children of Bethlehem in order to kill the future Messiah could also be depicted as a dragon casting a third of the stars out of the sky?

 That having been said, I believe that there is more to this dragon of Revelation 12.
-Though I do believe that this dragon does symbolize the Roman Empire embodied specifically by King Herod in v.
-4, I also believe that this dragon represents Satan and his kingdom.
+Though I do believe that this dragon does symbolize the Roman Empire embodied specifically by the actions of King Herod in v.
+4 (Palestine was a Roman province and Herod was a Roman client king and as such the Herodian Dynasty was an extension of Rome, the beast, and its rule in the region), I also believe that this dragon represents Satan and his kingdom.
 In both Greek and Hebrew the word for sky is also the word used for heaven, the abode of God and His angels, as is also the case in English and many other languages (Job 22:12; Psalm 11:4; 14:2; 20:6; 33:13; Matthew 6:9; 7:11; 7:21; 16:19).
 Some languages even take it a step further where the word for dirt or soil is also the word for hell.
 Similarly, in the Bible the sun, moon and stars can represent heavenly beings like God and angels or humans on the earthly plain like kings and emperors or other members of the social elite (Deuteronomy 4:19; Judges 5:20; Job 25:5; 38:7; Psalm 72:5; 148:3; Isaiah 14:12-14; 24:21-23; Daniel 12:3; Revelation 9:1-2; 22:16).
 The fact that heaven, the sun, moon and stars have dual means makes it possible to convey a kind of Biblical double talk where related events on earth and in heaven can be poetically conveyed simultaneously.

 One clear example of this is found in Ezekiel 28:1-19.
 In these verses, the king of Tyre is addressed.
 In v.
 7 Ezekiel predicts the destruction of Tyre.
 This prediction was fulfilled in 573 B.C. when Tyre was destroyed by the Babylonian army.
 While addressing the king of this city, Ezekiel writes, “You [the king of Tyre] were in Eden, the garden of God.”
 Ezekiel then goes on to say that the king of Tyre was “anointed as a guardian cherub.”
 A guardian cherub is an angel of the presence of God.
 Then in v.
 17, this guardian cherub, the king of Tyre, was cast to the earth.
 The imagery in Ezekiel 28 simultaneously points to both events in heaven and earth with the casting out of an angel of the presence of God from heaven and the destruction of Tyre and the death of its king as seemingly simultaneous or related events.
 I believe the same basic message is conveyed in Revelation 12:3-4 where earthly events like Herod’s slaughter of the children of Bethlehem occurs in concert with related heavenly ones.